snownz/Virtual-Intelligence/VI/VI.Neural/ANNOperations/README.md

 ## Roadmap
 Operation | Date
 ------------ | -------------
-Self Organized Maps | March, 2018
-Dropout | March, 2018
+Self Organized Maps | March, 2018 (it can happen earlier) Dropout | March, 2018 (it can happen earlier)
 Conv 2D | May, 2018 (it can happen earlier)
 Conv 3D | May, 2018 (it can happen earlier)
 Max Polling 2D | May, 2018 (it can happen earlier)